ncoghlan/misc/notes/python3/questions_and_answers.rst

 ---------------------------------------------

-This is another one of those changes which is significantly easier said than done - the problem is with the "just, not the "add JIT compilation".
+This is another one of those changes which is significantly easier said than done - the problem is with the "just", not the "add JIT compilation".
-Armin Rigo (one of the smartest people I've had the pleasure of meeting) tried to provide one as an extension module (the ``psyco`` project) but eventually grew frustrated with working within CPython's limitations and even the limitations of existing compiler technology, so he went off and invented an entirely new way of building language interpreters instead - that's what the ``PyPy`` project is, a way of writing language interpreters that gives you a tracing JIT compiler for (almost) free.
+Armin Rigo (one of the smartest people I've had the pleasure of meeting) tried to provide one as an extension module (the ``psyco`` project) but eventually grew frustrated with working within CPython's limitations and even the limitations of existing compiler technology, so he went off and invented an entirely new way of building language interpreters instead - that's what the ``PyPy`` project is, a way of writing language interpreters that also gives you a tracing JIT compiler, almost for free.

 However, while PyPy is an amazing platform for running Python *applications*, the extension module compatibility problems introduced by using a different